nthieberger/language-data-node-tools/ontology.md

 ## Property: interviewer

-The participant conducted an interview that forms part of the resource.
+The interviewer conducted an interview that forms part of the resource.

 ### Values expected to be one of these types: